eva820/youCode-2024--Treck-teryx/README.md

 # Treck'teryx - a tailored recommendation service for individuals of all experience levels seeking outdoor adventure!

 ![image](https://github.com/eva820/youCode-2024--Treck-teryx/assets/125091369/1f75ea9c-dbb9-418f-9ab0-ad7b17f9bdae)
-`Streamlining your entire planning process so you can get to doing the activities you love faster -- from jogging to skiing to hiking!`
+`Streamlining the planning so you can get to doing the activities you love faster - from skiing to hiking!`

 ## Inspiration
 As individuals ourselves who sometimes find it overwhelming when trying to start a new outdoor activity, Treck'teryx was created to make this process easier by helping users do all the planning - from choosing the right outdoor apparel and accessories to finding the best trails and routes for the activity - so that adventurers of all experience levels can focus on being active and staying healthy.